Railway Trends from Western Europe to North America

 Unique geographic, economic and social factors have caused American and European rail system trends to evolve differently.
 Rapid post-WWII growth of suburban areas in the United States, spurred by the “independence” of affordable automobile ownership and cheap gasoline, deflected the focus on passenger rail growth in the United States as compared to Europe.

-As time goes on and business and social demands change, there are opportunities for each marketplace to benefit from the technical expertise of the other.
-Embedded computing system technology is playing a big role in the safety, efficiency and growth of today’s rail applications for both passenger and freight service around the world.
+But as time goes on and business and social demands change, there are opportunities for each marketplace to benefit from the technical expertise of the other.
+And embedded computing system technology is playing a big role in the safety, efficiency and growth of today's rail applications for both passenger and freight service around the world.

 A World Of Contrasts